Cosmic Odyssey (comics): Book Four: Death

 In Book Four: Death, Batman and Forager disable the bomb and crush a Parademon under two tons of equipment.
 Gotham City police officer Joe Bester attacks the two heroes.
-He is stronger and faster than Batman expected and it's not until Forager cuts his head off that they know why: Bester was a robot.
+He is stronger and faster than Batman expected and it is not until Forager cuts his head off that they know why: Bester was a robot.

 Suddenly, the Aspect/Parademon stands up, stuns Batman by slamming him into the ground and starts choking him.
 Batman starts to pass out, unable to break the Aspect's grip when suddenly, Forager's shield hits the Aspect in the back, forcing it to drop Batman.
 After knocking Forager unconscious, the Aspect repairs the bomb.
-Forager recovers and sacrifices himself to stop the Aspect.
+Forager wakes up and attacks the control station, causing an explosion that destroys it before it can arm.
+Forager dies in the explosion, sacrificing himself to save the galaxy.

 In the meantime, Darkseid and Etrigan discover that the Equation is more powerful than first thought.
 It appears that they are both about to die when Highfather and Orion appear before them, led by Doctor Fate, who was enlisted by Batman in the first issue by phone call.
 Fate saves Darkseid and Etrigan, then combines their collective power and takes the fight straight to the Equation.
 There, Fate reveals that the only way to contain the Equation is by creating a "mystic firebreak".
 This spell would destroy the dimension they are in, which is a bridge between where the Equation is and the reality that Earth is in.